 Speech Language Pathologists (SLP’s) assess and treat children with communication and oral motor delays.
-Speech therapy focuses on improving speech, language, and cognitive skills that will help children be successful communicators and listeners.
+Therapy focuses on improving speech, language, and cognitive skills that will help children be successful communicators and listeners.
 SLP’s build social communication and play skills that improve children’s relationships and engagement with others.
 Speech therapy can also focus on supporting children who have oral-motor delays or feeding difficulties.

 - Difficulty expressing needs and wants